Energy House Laboratories. Shaping the future of energy.

 To help meet the UK’s carbon reduction targets, building regulations and product standards for insulation materials are now stricter than ever, demanding sustainable and recycled products that offer enhanced thermal performance.

-Our UKAS accredited lab (No. 1660) established in 1981, is committed to excellent professional practice and offers expertise in all aspects of the thermal properties of building and insulation material, energy conservation, regulation and test standards.
+Our UKAS accredited testing laboratory No. 1660 and Construction Products Regulation UK Approved Laboratory No. 1145, established in 1981, is committed to excellent professional practice and offers expertise in all aspects of the thermal properties of building and insulation materials, energy conservation, regulation and test standards.

 Smart Meters > Smart Homes